PTSD: National Center for PTSD

-Having some symptoms of PTSD does not always mean you have PTSD.
-Some of the symptoms of PTSD are also symptoms of other mental health problems.
-For example, trouble concentrating or feeling less interested in things you used to enjoy can be symptoms of both depression and PTSD.
-And, different problems have different treatments.
+Scoring 3 or more on the PTSD self-screen (PC-PTSD-5) does not always mean you have PTSD.
+Some of the symptoms of PTSD overlap with other mental health problems.
+For example, trouble concentrating or feeling less interested in things you used to enjoy can be signs of both depression and PTSD.
+And different problems have different treatments.

-When you get help, your mental health care provider can determine whether you need treatment for PTSD, or another type of treatment.
+Your mental health care provider can determine whether you need treatment for PTSD or another type of treatment.
+Learn how to Find a Provider for PTSD assessment and treatment.